 Sleep is vital to mood, behavior, learning, and healthy child development.
-Unfortunately, sleep problems are common throughout childhood, and significant sleep difficulties at an early age can lead to sleep problems later in life.
-At the Child and Adolescent Sleep Service, part of Hassenfeld Children’s Hospital of New York at NYU Langone, we focus on the evaluation and treatment of toddlers, children, adolescents, and young adults experiencing sleep-related problems.
+Unfortunately, sleep problems are common throughout life, and significant sleep difficulties at an early age can lead to sleep problems later in life.
+Left untreated, sleep disorders can predispose you or your child to mental health conditions, such as depression.

-- bedtime resistance and nighttime awakenings in infants, toddlers, and preschoolers
+bedtime resistance and nighttime awakenings in infants, toddlers, and preschoolers

-- insomnia and difficulty waking up at expected times in adolescents and young adults
+insomnia and difficulty waking up at expected times in adolescents and young adults

-- narcolepsy, excessive daytime sleepiness, and fatigue in children, adolescents, and young adults
+narcolepsy, excessive daytime sleepiness, and fatigue in children, adolescents, and young adults

-- nighttime fears, including fear of the dark and nightmares in preschoolers and school-aged children
+nighttime fears, including fear of the dark and nightmares in preschoolers and school-aged children

 restless leg syndrome in children, adolescents, and young adults

 sleep terrors, sleepwalking, and bedwetting in children and adolescents

 After a focused evaluation of sleep concerns, sleep schedule, daytime behavior, and medical history, our sleep experts, part of Hassenfeld Children’s Hospital at NYU Langone, provide your child with an individually tailored treatment plan.

 Components of treatment vary based on the problem and may include the following: